 At some point, we realize that such commit clutter the code history, and it is better to avoid them.
 Fortunately, there are at least two options to get rid of them.

 git rebase -i

-The simplest solution is to create that artificial commit with any message we want and then squash it with another commit.
-The message does not matter, because nobody is going to see it anyway.
+The simplest solution is to create the “fixup” commit with any message we want and then squash it with another commit.

-In the first example, I created 4 commits.
-I want to squash the last one with the second one.
+In the first example, I created four commits.
+I want to squash the last one with the second one: